AdobeDocs/journey-optimizer.en/help/using/content-management/gs-generative.md

 The following limitations apply to AI Assistant in Journey Optimizer:

 * Supported language is English only.
-* Only available for the email, push, web page and SMS channels.
+* Only available for the email, push and SMS channels.
 * GenAI content might not always be accurate: please share your feedback so that our engineers can refine the models.
 * You may upload multiple brand assets, but can leverage only one for a specific generation.